diegomarquez/game-builder/README.md

 ###### TODO List:

+- Refactor examples to use viewports

-- 2D Camera
+- Viewports
-	- Cameras.js Camera container
+	- Concerns
 		- Each camera clears it's viewing region.
 			- The camera manager takes care of deciding what part the view needs to be cleared in each viewport
 			- Mainly for overlapping viewports
 	- Basic Culling strategy
-		1. When the root draws to a viewport, it sends the information about the viewport to all the game-objects, so they can decide if they are in the region of the viewport
+		- When the root draws to a viewport, it sends the information about the viewport to all the game-objects, so they can decide if they are in the region of the viewport
+        - All renderers must define a region so they can calculate if they are in the viewport or not

 - Rename the current layer.js and layers.js to group.js and groups.js.
-    - group.js will be basically the same (DONE)
-    - groups.js will do the same thing (DONE)
-    - rename all the places where it is a dependency.
+    - Rename all the places where it is a dependency.
 This requires trying out every example.
     - Rename in documentation where needed

 - Document viewport.js and viewports.js